-Artist’s Laboratory Theatre is a community-centric, site-specific theatre in Fayetteville, AR dedicated to expanding the audience’s role in live theatre.
+Artist’s Laboratory Theatre is a community-based, site-specific theatre in Fayetteville, AR dedicated to expanding the audience’s role in live theatre.
 We stage original, handcrafted performances in surprising places that include our audiences in novel ways.
 From collaborating with community groups in our writing process to engaging through interactive experiences during a live immersive performance, we aim to make our work a meaningful exchange with our community.

 We believe storytelling is the vehicle through which movement and transformation can occur, and theatre especially has the potential to cause awe, self-refection, social responsibility, and inspiration.